- What kind of camera do you need?

-Typically with “electrifying” corona like this, I like to shoot with a shutter speed of less than 1 second.
+Typically with an “electrifying” corona like this, I like to shoot with a shutter speed of less than 1 second.
 It really moves like lightning, and there is a ton of color and detail.
 But it was a cold night, and I didn’t want to take my hands out of my gloves more than I needed to.

 4) Active and bright, but slower than corona

 There may be multiple bands, but not quickly flickering across the sky.
 The motion is reminiscent of steam coming out of a smokestack.
-The high altitude oxygen may be coming out to play casting a red or purplish hue above the green.
+The high-altitude oxygen may be coming out to play, casting a red or purplish hue above the green.
 This is kind of the typical “good” Alaska night, not the best we get to see, but certainly something to write home about.

 I hope you find this helpful and that it gives you a jumping-off point.
 My most important piece of advice: don’t glue your eyes to that camera!
 Take time to watch the aurora and enjoy it.
 Go outside, shoot, watch out for moose, and have fun.
 I’ll keep adding some more examples below with different camera/lens combinations below.

 Most of my photos were taken with the Nikon D7000 series (D7000 or D7100).
 The current model is the Nikon D7500.
-I’ve found this to be a fantastic mid-high range crop-sensor DSLR.
+I’ve found this to be a fantastic mid-high-range crop-sensor DSLR.
 It’s also a great all-around camera that doesn’t break the bank.
 This is good for me because I tend to break equipment when I’m off in the backcountry for days on end.
 If you are leaning toward Canon, the 7D Mark II would be a similar model.

 Note there are more articles still to come on aurora shooting.
-Other important topics being focusing, understanding the histogram (more detail in getting the exposure right), and using a tripod.
+Other important topics are focusing, understanding the histogram (more detail in getting the exposure right), and using a tripod.
 For focus, you can start with a focus at infinity (simple), or find the hyperfocal distance for your lens (at a given aperture and focal length).
 For now, I can refer you to the Cambridge in Color site.

 All images copyright Lee W Petersen – Please contact for usage: firstname.lastname@example.org

-The full-frame camera advantage comes from the larger sensors which can collect more light per pixel.
+The full-frame camera advantage comes from the larger sensors, which can collect more light per pixel.
 As a result, there is less random noise.
-The aurora here was fairly active, but not very bright.
+The aurora here was fairly active but not very bright.
 Being able to increase the ISO to 2500 was very helpful to capture.

 Aurora and a bright moon can make fantastic shots as long as the northern lights are bright enough to be seen against the moonlight.
-It’s great when you can get real foreground and not just silhouettes!
+It’s great when you can get the real foreground and not just silhouettes!